 HOW MUCH REST?

 Unfortunately, many people assume that since rest is good, prolonged rest or complete rest must also be good.
 That is not the case.
-Prolonged rest actually does more harm than good when healing an ankle sprain.
+Prolonged rest actually does more harm than good when thinking about what helps ankle sprains heal.
 So, in a nut shell, rest is good, but too much rest is NOT good.

-Why?
 YOUR ANKLE CANNOT HEAL BY ITSELF.
 And that’s what you’re forcing on your ankle by just resting it… Your ankle will atrophy and remain weak, immobile and unstable, which can lead to a high, risk of chronic ankle sprains.

-That’s why these studies are now showing that an ankle which never fully healed will negatively affect your overall movement for the rest of your life.
+That’s why these studies are now showing that ankle sprains which never fully healed will negatively affect your overall movement for the rest of your life.

 In addition, weak, stiff, unstable ankle have a few serious issues that can linger for life:

-- They are at a high risk of re-injury
+- You are at a high risk of future ankle sprains

-- They can negatively affect other areas of the body (i.e., knees, hips and low back)
+- Ankle sprains can negatively affect other areas of the body (i.e., knees, hips and low back)

-So, healing an injury fully and properly is really important.
+So, healing an ankle sprain fully and properly is really important.
 If we are talking about sprained ankles, then it is actually extremely critical, because weak and unstable ankles will change how you walk.
 This can lead to pain in the knees, hips and low back.

 So, prolonged rest is NOT the answer… it is a serious problem that can negatively affect your movement for the rest of your life.
 So, now let’s look at what you can do to fully heal your ankle, whether it is a new or old injury.

 (Please, note: If you have a fracture, you DO NEED complete rest.
 It’s always best to get an x-ray and consult with your doctor after an injury.
-But, if you do NOT have a fracture and the injury is capable of rehab, then the sooner you begin, the better.
-If you have a fracture, as soon as it heals, your body will NEED ankle rehab as soon as possible, but just wait until it heals first.)
+But, if you do NOT have a fracture and the ankle sprain is capable of rehab, then the sooner you begin, the better.
+If you have a fracture, as soon as it heals, your body will NEED a good sprained ankle rehab as soon as possible, but just wait until it heals first.)